 Seneca Boston-Florence Higginbotham Collection

-Burnett Glass Bottle
+Burnett Glass

 Burnett’s Standard Flavoring Extracts were a food flavoring extract made and sold by Joseph Burnett & Co. in Boston, Massachusetts from the mid-19th century through the mid-20th century.
 Joseph Burnett, the founder of the company started as an apothecarist and eventually moved over to producing and selling predominately household and food items.
 The flavoring extracts produced came in a variety of flavors including lemon, orange, ginger, nectarine, peach, celery, vanilla, almond, rose, gloves, nutmeg, and cinnamon.
 These flavors were advertised for flavoring various baked goods, soups, sauces, and gravies.
 The bottle shown is one such flavoring extract bottle, dating between 1910 through the 1920s.